Iveagh Lower, Upper Half

-Iveagh Lower, Upper Half is the name of a barony in County Down, Northern Ireland.
+Iveagh Lower, Upper Half is a barony in County Down, Northern Ireland.
 It was created by 1851 with the division of the barony of Iveagh Lower into two.
 It is bordered by five other baronies: Iveagh Upper, Lower Half to the south; Iveagh Upper, Upper Half to the south-west; Iveagh Lower, Lower Half to the west and north; Castlereagh Upper to the north-east; and Kinelarty to the west.

 List of settlements

 Below is a list of the villages and population centres in Iveagh Lower, Upper Half: